 In addition to providing oral and written feedback on lesson plans and their application, supervisors offer experienced and objective perspectives on overall classroom effectiveness, including classroom management, student response and the student teacher's presence and instruction in the classroom.
 In addition, supervisors work in concert with student teachers to identify specific areas of challenge or interest.
 In this way, student teachers are able to participate in their own learning and make decisions about particular goals they wish to address.

 The supervisor packet contains key documents, information, and forms for student teaching supervisors.
-Be on the lookout for an updated version!

 The TC Student Teaching Evaluation was co-constructed by a team of teacher educators here at Teachers College, with the support of TC's Office of Accreditation and Assessment.
 It is a required final evaluation tool for student teachers in teacher education programs across the college; please consult your program faculty for details on the use of this tool in your program.

-All employees of Teachers College must now use the Chrome River platform to seek reimbursement for business travel.
+All employees of Teachers College must use the Chrome River platform to seek reimbursement for business travel.
 This includes OTE-funded student teaching supervisors, who often travel to complete observations in the field.
 This guide is designed specifically for supervisors, and is intended to help you apply for and receive reimbursement for your supervision travel.

 If supervisors are seeking reimbursement for travel on the NYC subway system or bus system, the NYC MTA Travel Log can be submitted within Chrome River, in lieu of a receipt.
 For all other qualified travel expenses, actual receipts must be submitted.